michalis0/Cloud-and-Advanced-Analytics/1. Intro to GCP/readme.md

 In this week, we will give you a brief overview of cloud-based services.
 More specifically, we will look into **Google Cloud**, one of the most popular cloud services platforms.

 * Register on [Slack](https://join.slack.com/t/cloud-and-analytics23/shared_invite/zt-1oh2n2asy-l70~dhXVmgy34cqgvRLheg).
 This will be our main communication channel.
+* Create a Google account on [Google Cloud](https://cloud.google.com) with your academic email address (if you do not already have one).
+This needs to be a google account.
+* DO NOT start you free trial of 300$ on Google cloud now.
+You will use it for the project later in the course.
+Now, we will start will a voucher.
-* [Redeem the code](https://gcp.secure.force.com/GCPEDU?cid=JVXdXMsqt29K9hweAVG5vLI9hhB68%2BT5LZzAhjbq9TUwDxaLhjeQGUu88SEhBvyZ/) for students that we provide you.
+* [Redeem the voucher code](https://gcp.secure.force.com/GCPEDU?cid=JVXdXMsqt29K9hweAVG5vLI9hhB68%2BT5LZzAhjbq9TUwDxaLhjeQGUu88SEhBvyZ/) for students that we provide you.
 For this, you need to use your .unil or .epfl account.
-* Create an account on [Google Cloud](https://cloud.google.com) with your academic email address.
-This needs to be a google account.
+  * Once you have entered your information (first name, lastname and email address), a first confirmation email will be send.
+Click on it to confirm your email address.
+  * Then you will recevied a second email with the voucher code.
+Click on it to link it to your Google Cloud account (you may have to copy-paste it.)

 * **Note**: For the Google Cloud account, with the code for students you will get free $50 credit.
 When you will finish them, you will need to enter your credit card information, but you won't be charged.
 It is just to verify that you are not a bot.
 At that point, you will receive a free $300 credit valid for 3 months.
 See also [here](https://edu.google.com/programs/students/?modal_active=none) for classes on Google Cloud for students.
-* Do some simple exercises using the cloud.
+* Verify that the 50 $ voucher code has been applied to your account by going on the [billing tab](https://console.cloud.google.com/billing/01B32E-AE678C-E613F9?organizationId=0)

 You are going to use this services all throughout the semester, so make sure that you have created your account by the end of the week.
 Afterwards try to explore the various features you see in Google Cloud.